MichaelLykkeStrand/RLBot-AI/Bot1/README.md

 ## Notes

-- Bot behavior is controlled by `CSharpBot/Bot/Bot.cs`
+- Bot behavior is controlled by `NeuralBot/Bot/Bot.cs`
 - Bot appearance is controlled by `PythonAgent/appearance.cfg`
+- Solution is located at `NeuralBot/Bot.sln`

 ## Overview of how the C# bot interacts with Python